-The Political Culture of Brazilians of Asiatic Origin
+The Political Culture of Asian Brazilians

 Introduction

-Brazil is a country of immigrants and those from the Asian continent have been an important part in national history.
-It began in the colonial period but in 1907, the government of the state of São Paulo authorized Japanese immigration that would create the largest community outside Japan.
-Today, the Japanese form the second largest immigrant contingent in Brazil and the Chinese to ninth.
-In 2010, more than two million Brazilians declared themselves yellow, mostly descended from immigrants from Japan, and this group is growing faster than other ethnic groups.
-In Brazilian society, since 1947 the presence of relevant politicians of Japanese descent is a constant.
+Brazil is a country of immigrants and Asian immigrants have played an important part in her national history.
+Asian immigration first began in the colonial period but in 1907, the government of the state of São Paulo authorized Japanese immigration that would create the largest Japanese community outside Japan.
+Today, the Japanese are the second largest immigrant population in Brazil and the Chinese are ninth.
+In 2010, more than two million Brazilians declared themselves as Asian-Brazilians, or “amarelo,” mostly descended from immigrants from Japan.
+Additionally, this group is growing faster than other ethnic groups.
+In Brazilian society, Japanese-Brazilian politicians have played prominent roles since 1947.

-Race is an important part of individual identity and its relationship with politics is obviously quite intimate.
-Nevertheless, there are few studies that have focused specifically on this group of Asian immigrants, mainly in Brazilian political science or brazil.
-Studies on racial issues are almost exclusively devoted to relations between blacks, browns and whites and discuss social issues such as quotas, state violence and poverty.
-Since the beginning of studies on race in Brazil, Costa Pinto excluded the category "yellows" from the classification "of color" in his works,, creating a binary system in which this group would have an ambiguous position, neither completely white, nor completely "colored."
-In history, public discussions about Japanese often include seemingly different groups such as Jews and Arabs, excluded from the black and white system that dominates race studies.
-During the period before World War II, Brazilian national identity changed a lot and these ambiguous groups challenge notions about Brazilian identity of the elite.
+Race is an important part of individual identity and has an obvious and intimate relationship with politics.
+Nevertheless, there are few studies that have focused specifically on Asians, mainly in Brazilian political science or about Brazil.
+Studies on racial issues are almost exclusively devoted to relations between blacks, “pardos,” and whites and discuss social issues such as quotas, state violence, and poverty.
+Since the beginning of racial studies in Brazil, Costa Pinto excluded the category "amarelos" or yellow from the classification "de cor" or of color in his works, creating a binary system in which Asians would have an ambiguous position, neither completely white, nor completely "colored."
+Throughout history, public discussions about the Japanese often included seemingly different groups such as Jews and Arabs, excluded from the black and white system that dominates racial studies.
+During the period before World War II, Brazilian national identity underwent profound changes and these ambiguous groups challenged notions about Brazilian identity held by the elite.
 The political, social, and economic success of these groups gave them advantages to negotiate their social position and integrated them into the black and white system in this latter category.

-Academic articles on Japanese-Brazilians published in Brazil have been dedicated to immigration between Japan and Brazil and, more recently, to the Phenomenon of the Dekasseguês.
+Academic articles on Japanese-Brazilians published in Brazil have been dedicated to immigration between Japan and Brazil and, more recently, to the phenomenon of the Dekasseguês.
 Questions about identity have also gained prominence, especially in literary studies.
-In the USA the literature has focused on similar issues, but its volume is a little higher.
+In the U.S., the literature has focused on similar issues, though Asian American studies is a more mature field than its Brazilian counterpart.
 In the field of political values and attitudes, it is already known that Americans of Asian descent identify predominantly with the Democratic Party for reasons such as social exclusion and intergroup similarity.

-Despite all this, since almond and verba's pioneering work, research on race and political culture is scarce, and even rarer works involving Asians.
-Seeking to collaborate to overcome this gap in studies on this theme, in this article we analyze the political culture of Brazilians of Eastern descent from two axes: cognitive orientation to politics and institutional trust.
-We used data collected by the Latin American Public Opinion Project (LAPOP) to propose representative indices of these two axes, used as dependent variables in regression models with sociodemographic predictors, including the racial component.
-Our intention was to verify whether the status of Asian descendant in any way affects the subjective dispositions of national citizens regarding relevant political themes and objects.
+Despite this, since Almond and Verba's pioneering work, research on race and political culture is scarce.
+Even rarer are works focusing on Asians.
+We hope to overcome this gap in the literature and, in this article, we analyze the political culture of Asian Brazilians from two axes: cognitive orientation to politics and institutional trust.
+We used data collected by the Latin American Public Opinion Project (LAPOP) to propose representative indices of these two axes, used as dependent variables in regression models with sociodemographic predictors, including race.
+Our intention was examine if being Asian Brazilian affects, in any way, the subjective disposition of citizens regarding relevant political themes and objects.

 To achieve this goal, we divided this article into three parts.
 We begin with the theoretical approach and a literature review.
-In the second part we present the methodology used for the construction of indexes and the regression models already mentioned.
-Finally, in the third part we present and discuss the results found.
+In the second part we present the methodology used for the construction of indexes and the aforementioned regression models.
+Finally, in the third part we present and discuss the results.

 Theoretical Approach